Chopping Mall: Release and legacy

 Concorde Pictures gave the film a regional test market release under the title Killbots on March 21, 1986.
 After it fared poorly with audiences, the film was truncated and re-titled Chopping Mall, under which it was theatrically released in Pittsburgh on September 5, 1986, and in New York City on November 14, 1986.

+Critical response

 Alternative versions

 At least two different versions of the film exist.
-The TV cut has some extra footage, such as a small homage to Attack of the Crab Monsters, extended scenes of Ferdy and Allison watching TV, some aerial shots, and an extension of one of the Ferdy/Allison scenes.
+The TV cut has some extra footage, such as a small homage to Attack of the Crab Monsters, extended scenes of Ferdy Meisel (Tony O'Dell) and Allison Parks (Maroney) watching TV, some aerial shots, and an extension of one of the Ferdy/Allison scenes.
 No official source offers this version.

 Home media

 The film was released on VHS in the United States by the Vestron sublabel Lightning Video in 1987.
 Lionsgate released the film twice on DVD, once in 2004 (with special features including a featurette, commentary, still gallery, and trailer) and in 2012 as part of an 8-horror film DVD set.
 It was released for the first time on Blu-ray on September 27, 2016 as part of Lionsgate's new Vestron Video Collector's Series line.

 Wynorski later said, the film "did okay when it was released in theaters.
 It got some okay reviews and did decent business, but it really found a life on VHS and cable.
 That’s when it really was embraced."